kauemurakami/getx_snippets_extension/README.md

 ![](examples/getget.gif)

+### getwidget
+Quickly instantiate your custom widgets.
+**getwidget** It only serves for you to retrieve a custom widget in a practical way.
+**Using:** In any file that has the material, just start writing **getwidget**,
+wait for the snippet, set the widget name and you're done !

 ## Widgets
 ### getxlist
 Quickly create a widget **GetX** from [Get](https://pub.dev/packages/get) containing a functional dynamic list, consuming your controller .